ALTERNATIVE BROADCAST INSPECTION PROGRAM (ABIP)

 We recommend posting this Certificate in a very prominent place in the station’s main lobby.
 For one thing, it is something of which to be justifiably proud.
 And secondly, sometimes the FCC does make mistakes and stations will get left off the “Do Not Inspect” list.
 If it happens an FCC inspector shows up your station and goes to work, simply show them your Certificate of Compliance, and they will leave.

-You can spend approximately $300 for an inspection from your friendly SDBA inspector, or risk tens of thousands of dollars in fines from the long arm of the FCC’s Enforcement Bureau.
+You can spend a small amount for an inspection from your friendly SDBA inspector, or risk tens of thousands of dollars in fines from the long arm of the FCC’s Enforcement Bureau.